georgeyw/c1-terminal/final day subs/v6-3-b/README.md

  ├──documentation
  ├──README.md
  ├──run.ps1
+ ├──unit_locations.py
  └──run.sh
 ```

 ### Creating an Algo

-To create an algo, simply modify the `algo_strategy.py` file.
+The `algo_strategy.py` file is the file holding the main algorithm.
+The 'unit_location.py' file is the file holding all location coordinates and the building and  ordering information used in 'algo_strategy.py'.
-To upload to terminal, upload the entire python-algo folder.
+To upload to terminal, upload the entire v6-3-b folder.

 ### `algo_strategy.py`

-This file contains the `AlgoStrategy` class which you should modify to implement
+This file contains the `AlgoStrategy` class modified to implement our strategy.
-your strategy.

-At a minimum you must implement the `on_turn` method which handles responding to
-the game state for each turn.
-Refer to the `starter_strategy` method for inspiration.

-If your algo requires initialization then you should also implement the
-`on_game_start` method and do any inital setup there.
+The `on_game_start` method is modified for inital setup.

 ### `documentation`